redwoodjs/redwood/docs/docs/deploy/baremetal.md

 ## Deployment Lifecycle

-The baremetal deploy runs several commands in sequence.
+The Baremetal deploy runs several commands in sequence.
 These can be customized, to an extent, and some of them skipped completely:

 1. `git clone` - gets latest code
 2. `yarn install` - installs dependencies